-Article 3 Publication of the Amendment
+Article 34 Publication of the Amendment

-All TSOs shall publish the amendment of Pricing Methodology without undue delay pursuant to Article 7 of EB Regulation after a decision has been taken by the Agency for the Cooperation of Energy Regulators in accordance with Articles 5(7), 6(1) and 6(2) of the EB Regulation.
+All TSOs shall publish thethis amendment of Pricing Methodology to the pricing methodology without undue delay pursuant to Article 7 of the EB Regulation after a decision has been takenadopted by the Agency for the Cooperation of Energy Regulators ACER in accordance with Articles Article 5(7), 6(1) and 6(2) of the EB Regulation (EU) 2019/942.

-Article 4 Language
+Article 45 Language

-1. The reference language for this amendment of pricing methodology shall be English.

-2. For the avoidance of doubt, where TSOs need to translate this amendment of pricing methodology into their national language(s), in the event of inconsistencies between the English version published by TSOs in accordance with Article 7 of the EB Regulation and any version in another language, the relevant TSOs shall be obliged to dispel any inconsistencies by providing a revised translation of this pricing methodology to their relevant national regulatory authorities.
+- 1. The reference language for this amendment ofto the pricing methodology shall be English. - 2.
+For the avoidance of doubt, where TSOs need to translate this amendment ofto the pricing methodology into their national language(s), in the event of inconsistencies between the English version published by TSOs in accordance with Article 7 of the EB Regulation and any version in another language, the relevant TSOs shall be obliged to dispel any inconsistencies by providing a revised translation of this pricing methodology to their relevant national regulatory authorities.